SC-Networks/evalanche-soap-api-connector/docs/image.md

 ): ResourceInformation
 ```

-Moves an image to a folder
+Move an image to a folder

 ```